Sch8ill/mclib/README.md

 ```
   -addr string
         the server address (default "localhost")
+  -fingerprint
+        whether a software fingerprint should be performed on the server (default true)
+  -protocol int
+        the protocol version number the client should use (default 760)
   -srv
         whether a srv lookup should be made (default true)
   -timeout duration